carygarvin/Assign-DeviceScopeTags.ps1/README.md

                The present script alleviated this by allowing the Intune Administrator to set Scope Tags for all newly enrolled devices properly in one shot by running the present script.

 # Script configuration:
-The present Script relies on input file 'ScopeTagMappings.txt' to be present in the 'My Documents' folder of the current user.
+The present Script relies on input file '_ScopeTagMappings.txt_' to be present in the 'My Documents' folder of the current user.
-The input file 'ScopeTagMappings.txt' is read and loaded into a Hashtable/Dictionnary variable called '$SMTPDomain2DeviceScopeTag' thus containing SMTP Domains to corresponding Intune Scope Tags mapping pairs.
+The input file '_ScopeTagMappings.txt_' is read and loaded into a Hashtable/Dictionnary variable called '**$SMTPDomain2DeviceScopeTag**' thus containing SMTP Domains to corresponding Intune Scope Tags mapping pairs.
 Mappings are defined in this file in the format '@CompanyDomain.tld=CompanyScopeTag' such as the following example:
                 '@contoso.com=contoso'
 See sample file 'ScopeTagMappings.txt' for the correct input format for several Domain to Scope Tag pairs.